scrtlabs/SecretNetwork/x/ibc-hooks/README.md

 ## Forked from https://github.com/osmosis-labs/osmosis/tree/512654fb35845f807cdc9179984db9e2afc2e564/x/ibc-hooks

-Different behaviors on Secret vs. Osmosis:

-- When receiving a token over IBC, instead of the scrambled sender on the Osmosis, on Secret the contract sees the sender as an empty string.
+The only different behavior on Secret vs. Osmosis is that when receiving a token over IBC, instead of the scrambled sender on the Osmosis, on Secret the contract sees the sender as an empty string.
-- When using `ibc_callback` with `IbcMsg::Transfer` from a non IBC contract, on Secret the ack/timeout will be sent to the `execute` endpoint instead of to the `sudo` endpoint.

 ## Wasm Hooks